 The remote island’s southern coast is dotted with beautiful coves and bays that offer complete seclusion.
 The beaches of Stoncica, Stiniva and Srebena are perfect for sunbathing, swimming and snorkelling.
 You can also hop on a boat to visit the famous natural phenomenon of the Blue Cave, on nearby Bisevo Island.
 To enjoy a fabulous authentic Vis feast, visit the picturesque fishing village of Komiza, to dine on the freshest seafood.

 The self-sustainable island of Brac is the largest island in Dalmatia, and the third largest island in the Adriatic Sea.
-The charming coastal town of Pucisca is a popular attraction due to its beautiful bay, and the Stonemasonry School and quarry, where the famous white limestone that was used to build Split’s iconic Diocletian’s Palace and Washington DC’s White House is found.
+The charming coastal town of Pucisca is a popular attraction due to its beautiful bay, and the Stonemasonry School and quarry, where the well-known white limestone that was used to build Split’s iconic Diocletian’s Palace and Washington DC’s White House is found.

 Located in Croatia’s northern region of the Adriatic Sea, Losinj Island is home to a gorgeous 5-mile natural harbour, stunning bays and outstanding tamed wilderness.
 Locally known as ‘the island of wellness and vitality, Losinj’s two main towns of Mali Losinj and Veli Losinj provide easy access to beaches and the scenic countryside.